Acefrrag/DNN/README.md

   <img width=450 height= 300 src="https://user-images.githubusercontent.com/59066474/232451931-7209292f-e392-493b-9907-42add37aeb18.png")>
 </p>

 The neuron's cumulative sum is progressively computed at every clock cycle.
-At every clock cycle the term $x_i*w_i$ is computed.
+At every clock cycle the weighted product $x_i*w_i$ is computed.
 The partial result is stored inside `SUM_REG`.
 When `BIAS` is added to the cumulative sum register, the activation function is applied by sending `SUM_REG` content to `ACT_LOG` entity.
 At the last step, the `ACT_LOG` output is loaded into the `OUT_REG`.

 ## Reconfiguration